 The Central Potato Research Institute, which developed the Kufri Pukhraj and many other potato varieties, is responsible for developing the majority of the potatoes grown in India.
 There are seven different research stations in the various growing regions and most varieties created have been bred with the goal to produce potatoes that help provide improved nutrition for a rapidly increasing population.

-The Kufri Pukhraj potato was created in 1998 by the Central Potato Research Institute (CPRI).
+The Kufri Pukhraj potato was created in 1998 by the Central Potato Research Institute (CPRI) in India.
 It was developed specifically to be heat resistant, early producing, and high yielding.
-Kufri Pukhraj potatoes are found in India and thrive in the northern India plains and plateau regions of Uttar Pradesh, Bihar, and West Bengal.
+Kufri Pukhraj potatoes are found at the local markets in India and thrive in the northern India plains and plateau regions of Uttar Pradesh, Bihar, and West Bengal.